micbay/RaceTimerAndController/README.md

   </tr>
 </table>

 **Drag Race Heats:** - When a drag race is over, the times for each lane are displayed on the main LCD, with an indication of the winner.
-To facilitate a quick cycling of heats, users can navigate directly to the pre-stage or the next heat, or exit to the **Main Menu**.
+To facilitate a quick cycling of heats, users can navigate directly to the **Pre-Stage** of the next heat, or exit to the **Main Menu**.

-- Pressing the `#` key, or the optional, analog `Start` button, will navigate the system directly to the **Pre-Stage** for the next heat.
+- Pressing the `#` key, or the optional, analog `Start` button, will navigate the system directly to the **Pre-Stage** of the next heat.
 - Pressing the `*` key, or the analog `Pause` button, will exit back to the **Main Menu**.
 <img src="Images/V2_DragRace_Winner_Lane2_1150x400.png"  alt="1" Width="500px">